jimburton/M269/tutorials/practice-block-one/README.md

 As you complete the exercises, test your work by opening it in the Python interpreter or by running the tests provided.
 To run the code in the interpreter (otherwise called the REPL) navigate to the directory in which the code lives in a terminal and open an interactive session.
-Here's an example of experimenting with the `size` method:
+Here's an example of experimenting with the `size` method (note that the command to run python on my system is `python3`, but yours may be different):

 ```
-$ python -i LinkedSet.py
+$ python3 -i LinkedSet.py
 >>> s1 = LinkedSet()
 >>> s1.size()
 0